Navigate This Post

-(Editor’s Note: This Article on school shootings was Originally Written in 2006 for a law enforcement journal)
+(Editor’s Note: This article was originally written in 2006 for a law enforcement journal and published again in 2007 to policeone.com)

 Nobody likes a Monday Morning Quarterback, I know I don’t, but the FAA Investigator at the scene of an airplane crash is not a Monday Morning QB.
 He is there to try and prevent whatever happened from happening again.